mendix/docs/content/howto/mobile/native-local-notifications.md

 **This how-to will teach you how to do the following:**

-[todo: change some of these "understand" and "learn" verbs to more active, 'doing' verbs] [todo: aren't these JSactions already included in the make it native template? that means an item below can be deleted]
+[todo: aren't these JSactions already included in the make it native template? that means an item below can be deleted]

-* Introduce the native notification module to your project
+* Introduce the native notification module to a Mendix project
 * Configure the native notification module
-* Understand the native notification module's JavaScript actions
+* Build an app which uses native notifications
-* Learn the capabilities of the new notification plugin widget for native (is this different than the bullet below?)
+* Set up JavaScript actions for the native notification module [todo: if it's already in the product, is it really a "module" or is it better to refer to it as an activity/action?]
-* Build an example app which uses native notifications
+* Learn about the native notification plugin widget for native [todo: it's never referred to again as a plugin widget.
+We might be able to rewrite this or delete it.]

 ## 2 Prerequisites